 - Contributions are not tax deductible.

-The primary advantage of using a Self-Directed Roth IRA to make investments is that all income and gains associated with the Roth IRA investment grow tax-free and will not be subject to tax upon withdrawal or distribution.
-This is because unlike traditional IRAs, you are generally not subject to any tax upon taking Roth IRA distributions once you reach the age of 59 1/2.
+The primary advantage of using a Self-Directed Roth IRA to make investments is that all income and gains with the Self-Directed Roth IRA investment grow tax-free and will not be subject to tax upon withdrawal or distribution.
+This is because unlike traditional IRAs, you are generally not subject to tax upon taking Roth IRA distributions once you reach the age of 59 1/2.

 Types of Self-Directed Roth IRA Accounts